PhilGoud/xfce-kiosk/README.md

 ## Prerequisites

 - **Debian 12**: Ensure you are running Debian 12 or a compatible distribution.
+- **XFCE Desktop Environment**: Ensure you have the XFCE desktop environment installed on your Debian 12 system.
 - **Internet Connection**: The script requires an internet connection to install necessary packages and to access the specified webpage.

 ## Dependencies